 Dumpling Mania workshops and masterclasses are limited to just 8 people.
 A small group means you receive abundant personal instructions for hands-on learning.
 Master the pleating of different shapes.
 Get fact sheets about tips and ingredients.
 Enjoy devouring dumplings made by you.
-The last workshop for 2022 will be on 20 November, but alas, tickets sold out within hours.

 WHERE: We gather around the kitchen table at the Made in Japan Tableware store, surrounded by artisan ceramics in a light-filled converted warehouse.
 Tucked away in a South Melbourne laneway, it’s just a few stops from the CBD via trams # 1 and 12.
 Off-street parking is available nearby.
 Access: Entrance from the back parking lot on Park Street is via a wooden deck with three steps; laneway entrance is one small step from the curb and another over the metal frame of the door.
 Made in Japan, 1-7 Wynyard Street, So Melbourne

 WHEN: Workshops are held on Sundays and usually start at 12 noon.
 The duration is from 2.5 to 4 hours, depending on the complexity of what we make.